 After developing a drug-free workplace policy statement, your organization should train those individuals closest to the workforce–supervisors.
 Training supervisors is an integral part of every drug-free workplace program.
 Supervisors should be provided with basic information about your drug-free workplace program and their role in its implementation.
+This is done annually.

 Employee Education is a very important element of your drug-free workplace program.
 This section of the Advisor takes you through a sample of the material that should be covered in an employee education session, describes the impact that alcohol abuse and drug use has on the workplace and gives you factual information about addiction and the major drugs of abuse.

 Many states offer discounts on your worker's compensation premiums.
 Let us help you explore the savings.

 TIME TO GET STARTED